Stream-Processing-with-Kafka-Streams/workshop/README.md

 Filter out all the cars and print these out.

 #### Consider the following:
-* Take in the kafka steams binder
+* Take in the kafka steams binder `spring-cloud-stream-binder-kafka-streams`
 * Define your own custom binding interface
 * Use the methods `.filter()` and `.print()`
 * Set the destination of your new binder